 Unless you have the right legal protection on your home insurance you may not want the responsibility for showing other people around your home.

 Potential Buyers are impressed by a well-presented file of paperwork.

 The file should contain a copy of the Property title deeds, floor plan and an Energy Performance Certificate.

 If you bought the property less than 10 years ago Building Regulations and any details of Planning Permissions and Certificates for Gas and Electrical Work.

 Details of recent Utility Bills including Water, Boiler Servicing, Buildings and Contents Insurance Policies are very helpful.

-With a unique fee structure that tapers, reducing as the price of the property increases and 40 years of collective business experience, Potters Estate Agents increase the likelihood of securing the asking price.
+With a unique fee structure that tapers, reducing as the price of the property increases and over 120 years industry experience, Potters Estate Agents increase the likelihood of securing the asking price.

 As soon as a buyer makes an offer we will contact you to communicate full details, plus any special conditions, to help you decide whether or not to accept.